 Depending on the severity of your addiction, different programs will present themselves as viable options.
 The more severe addictions will benefit greatly from residential treatment or partial hospitalization (PHP), whereas the more common and subtle addictions will benefit from outpatient programs.

-Lucky for you, Ocean Breeze Recovery specializes in outpatient treatment programs, which are most effective in helping treat marijuana addiction.
-At OBR, we suggest either Intensive Outpatient addiction (IOP) or Partial Hospitalization (PHP) is suggested after residential treatment.
+Outpatient treatment programs are most effective in helping treat marijuana addiction.
+Usually, either Intensive Outpatient addiction (IOP) or Partial Hospitalization (PHP) is suggested after residential treatment.

 Partial hospitalization is the more intensive of the two options and includes series of clinical and therapeutic treatments, which you will engage in at least five days a week, six hours a day, for at least 90 days.
 In PHP, you will learn to apply methods that avoid and manage triggers as well as how to adapt to real-world scenarios.